Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning: Dimensional Analysis Considerations

 White dwarfs (WD) and neutron stars (NS) are held against their own gravity by degeneracy pressure.
-In the case of WD, the degeneracy is that of electrons with typical spacing of order the Compton wavelength of electrons, naively $T \sim m_{e}$, and the corresponding $\Phi \sim \mu^{-1}$.
-In the case of NS, the effective temperature is $m_{\pi}$ and so $\Phi \sim m_{\pi}/m_{p} \lesssim 1$.
+In the case of WD, the degeneracy is that of electrons with typical spacing of order the Compton wavelength of electrons, naively $T \sim m_{e}$, and the corresponding $|\Phi|\sim \mu^{-1}$.
+In the case of NS, the effective temperature is $m_{\pi}$, where $m_{\pi}$ is the pion mass, and so $|\Phi|\sim \kappa^{-1} \lesssim 1$, where $\kappa \equiv m_{p}/m_{\pi}$ is the proton-to-pion mass ratio.
 Thus, only when gravity is opposed by the strong interaction, or by no opposing force at all, is $|\Phi| \sim 1$ and the corresponding escape velocities become relativistic.

-These results, along with others based on references \cite{13,14,15,16} for various virialized astrophysical systems, are compiled and summarized in Table \ref{table1}.
+These results, along with others based on references \cite{13,14,15,16} for various virialized and degeneracy-pressure supported astrophysical systems, are compiled and summarized in Table \ref{table1}.
 The table presents typical masses, radii, number densities, and compactness in terms of the fine-structure constant $\alpha_{e}$, the proton-to-electron mass ratio $\eta \equiv m_{p}/m_{e}$, the proton-to-pion mass ratio $\kappa \equiv m_{p}/m_{\pi}$, the relative electromagnetic-to-gravitational interaction strength $\lambda \equiv \alpha_{e}/\alpha_{g}$ (where $\alpha_{g} \equiv G m_{p}^{2}$), and a dimensionless parameter $\epsilon \sim 0.1$.